 Controlling husband traits include domination, manipulation, and intimidation.
 They don’t honor your wishes and constantly dismiss your views, impacting your mental health and self-esteem.
 This sort of possessive, dominating, and authoritarian behavior carries more negative effects than you can imagine.
 It can seriously impact your confidence levels.
 In this article, we have listed some tips that can help you deal with your controlling husband.
 Scroll down to know more.

 Before finding a solution, it is essential to diagnose if there really is trouble in your paradise and that it is not something trivial or momentary.
 Here are 9 signs of a controlling husband.
 If your partner exhibits more than 4 such behaviors, you need to take a step soon:

 - He Constantly Criticizes You: This is one of the most obvious signs that your husband is trying to take control over you.
 He criticizes you at every step.
 It can begin with the simplest things, like how you do your work or dress up, and eventually worsen.
 It will not only put you down but also break your self-confidence gradually.
-It can also chip away at your self-worth, making you question yourself and become more dependent on him.
+It can also chip away at your self-worth, making you question yourself, feel insecure, and become more dependent on him.

 - He Cuts Off Your Social Relations: A controlling husband wants to weaken your spirit and keep others from finding out and helping you deal with the toxic relationship.
 That is why he will try to cut your communication with others and isolate you.
 Just like criticism, isolating you will begin slowly and get worse over time.
 His possessiveness and jealousy will also play a role in this, leaving you unguarded and vulnerable.
 This restrictive behavior can affect you greatly and increase the feeling of loneliness.

 - He Wants To Know Everything About You: From whom you are talking to on the phone to your financial status, your controlling husband would want to know every little detail.
 He may even start hijacking your decisions and controlling your actions directly or indirectly.